What is the STS National Database?

 For the first stage of GTSD public reporting, a list of all active participating institutions in the GTSD as of October 31, 2016, became available on the STS website; individual surgeons at each institution also were named.

 In July 2017, participant-level outcomes for lobectomy were first publicly reported with comparisons to overall STS and national outcomes.
 Discharge mortality, median postoperative length of stay, and a two-domain lobectomy composite measure (including risk-adjusted mortality and major complications) were reported for consenting programs.
-More than 16% of GTSD participants are currently enrolled in public reporting.
+Approximately 18% of GTSD participants are currently enrolled in public reporting.

 What is the rationale of public reporting?